j450h1/keras_tensorflow_on_iris/README.md

 ### Set Architecture

-With the data in place, we now set the architecture of our artificical neural network:
+With the data in place, we now set the architecture of our artificial neural network:

 ``` r
 model = keras_model_sequential()